About Cloud Nine Doodles

 Ground delivery by the breeder is sometimes available.
 We have driven puppies to California a few times, so don’t hesitate to ask.

 We believe in the importance of initial vaccinations for the health of the puppy.
 We do not give the first vaccination until the puppy is 7.5 weeks old and it is always given by a veterinarian.
 Studies suggest that if the vaccines are given too early, a puppy’s immune system, acquired by the dam’s milk, will keep the vaccine from doing its job.
 We also feel it’s also too big a risk for a puppy to be vaccinated younger than 7.5 weeks.
 It is recommended that the puppy receive its 2nd and 3rd boosters three to four weeks apart.
 Rabies should never be given before five months of age, and should not be given together with any other vaccine.
 It’s also important to be informed and do your own research.
 The protocol for vaccine schedules is changing.
 To determine if your adult dog requires a vaccination, and to find out what is safe for your younger puppy, please study Dr. Jean Dodds’ vaccination research here and online here at Animal Health Foundation, as well as conducting your own.
 There are Titer tests available to determine your pet’s level of disease antibodies in order to vaccinate for only those that are low in the body.
 Most vaccines protect for up to five years, once all puppy vaccinations have been given.
 Do NOT give your puppy the Lepto vaccination.
 Puppies should not be taken to places like dog parks or schools where many dogs spend a lot of time.
-Never take your puppy to these places until all vaccinations have been given.
+Never take your puppy to these places until all vaccinations have been given – for a period of time after the last immunization as recommended by your veterinarian.